 From musical performances to delicious food and beverages, there are literally all sorts to explore!
 It is a huge 18-day event during the month of August and makes the dry season in the Northern Territory even more enjoyable!

-Seasons Exclusive to The Outback
+Seasons Exclusive To Outback Australia

-While Australia has the major breakdown of seasons being the 4 seasons identifiable in the Temperate, Grassland, and Desert areas and the wet and dry season.
+While Australia has the major breakdown of seasons being the 4 seasons identifiable in the Temperate, Grassland, and Desert areas and the wet and dry seasons.
 However, Australia is known for having “The Outback“, which is exclusive to Central Australia.